EmmaGoodliffe/transcribe-stt/docs/md/transcribe-stt.sttstreamoptionsappend.md

 ## Remarks

-`append` must be set to `true` because Despite this, you can use [DistributedSTTStream.emptyTextFile()](./transcribe-stt.distributedsttstream.emptytextfile.md) to empty the file first.
+`append` must be set to `true` because each audio file's transcript is appended to the same file.
+Despite this, you can use [DistributedSTTStream.emptyTextFile()](./transcribe-stt.distributedsttstream.emptytextfile.md) to empty the file first.
 See [DistributedSTTStream](./transcribe-stt.distributedsttstream.md) for an example.

 See [STTStreamOptions](./transcribe-stt.sttstreamoptions.md) for other properties